-(C) Vehicular and pedestrian circulation on a site should be safe, efficient, and convenient for both pedestrians and drivers.
-To fulfill this goal, the following guidelines should be observed:
+- (C) Vehicular and pedestrian circulation on a site should be safe, efficient, and convenient for both pedestrians and drivers.
+To fulfill this goal, the following guidelines should be observed: - (i) The location, number and design of driveway entrances to the site should minimize conflict with off-site traffic, should provide a safe transition into the parking lot, and should provide adequate acceleration and deceleration lanes, if necessary; - (ii) Entrance drives should provide adequate space for queuing; - (iii) Circulation patterns should be designed so that vehicular traffic may flow freely through the parking lot without encouraging higher speeds than can be safely accommodated; - (iv) Parking areas should be designed to discourage their use as through-access drives; - (v) Internal signs such as directional arrows, lane markings, and other roadway commands should be used to facilitate safe driving through the parking lot; - (vi) Drive-through establishments should be designed with adequate space for queuing lanes that do not conflict with circulation traffic patterns or pedestrian access;

-- (i) The location, number and design of driveway entrances to the site should minimize conflict with off-site traffic, should provide a safe transition into the parking lot, and should provide adequate acceleration and deceleration lanes, if necessary; - (ii) Entrance drives should provide adequate space for queuing; - (iii) Circulation patterns should be designed so that vehicular traffic may flow freely through the parking lot without encouraging higher speeds than can be safely accommodated; - (iv) Parking areas should be designed to discourage their use as through-access drives; - (v) Internal signs such as directional arrows, lane markings, and other roadway commands should be used to facilitate safe driving through the parking lot; - (vi) Drive-through establishments should be designed with adequate space for queuing lanes that do not conflict with circulation traffic patterns or pedestrian access; - (vii) Parcel pick-up areas should be coordinated with other on-site traffic flows; - (viii) Pedestrian access should be provided into the site and through parking lots to the major destinations on the site; - (ix) Pedestrian and vehicular circulation routes should generally be separated and clearly marked; - (x) Crosswalks for pedestrians that span vehicular lanes should be identified by the use of signs, stripes on the pavement, change of paving material, or similar techniques; and - (xi) Barrier-free pathways to accommodate the handicapped should be provided.
+- (vii) Parcel pick-up areas should be coordinated with other on-site traffic flows; - (viii) Pedestrian access should be provided into the site and through parking lots to the major destinations on the site; - (ix) Pedestrian and vehicular circulation routes should generally be separated and clearly marked; - (x) Crosswalks for pedestrians that span vehicular lanes should be identified by the use of signs, stripes on the pavement, change of paving material, or similar techniques; and - (xi) Barrier-free pathways to accommodate the handicapped should be provided.

-The proposed multifamily residential use in this DSP is consistent with the design guidelines approved in CSP-06002-01 for a mixed-use community.
-The construction of Lake Melford Avenue through the site, and the interconnected on-site circulation will implement a vital circulation element identified in the CSP.
-The proposed driveway entrances for the Melford Mansions will be complimentary to the planned road network in this portion of the site.
-All crosswalks along pedestrian sidewalks routes will be prominently identified/marked, and all Americans with Disability Act (ADA) compliant curb cuts will be installed to accommodate handicapped access requirements.
+The proposed residential use, in this DSP, is consistent with the design approved in CSP-00002-01 for a mixed-use community.
+Construction of the east/west boulevard (Lake Melford Avenue) through the site will implement a vital circulation element identified in the CSP.
+The proposed driveway entrances for the community will be complementary to the planned road network, in this portion of the site.
+All crosswalks along pedestrian sidewalk routes will be prominently identified/marked, and all Americans with Disabilities Act (ADA) compliant curb cuts will be installed, to accommodate handicap access requirements.